 City University London offers advanced specialised training in the field of global political economy (GPE).
-The Global Political Economy MA is taught by internationally leading scholars in the field and is tailored to students (often with no formal Economics education) who want to acquire a range of analytical skills and specialised knowledge about the global economic system in the 21st century.
+The Global Political Economy MA is taught by the internationally renowned and world leading scholars in the field (Ronen Palan, Herman Schwartz, Anush Kapadia, Anastasia Nesvetailova, Stefano Pagliari, Amin Samman).
+The degree is tailored to students (often with no formal Economics education) who want to acquire a range of analytical skills and specialised knowledge about the global economic system in the 21st century.

 Successful GPE alumni have pursued careers in international finance and banking, multinational corporations and the media, law, international diplomacy and national governments.

-The course provides a contemporary take on the analysis of global economic relations, its changes and challenges.
-Themes studied include the workings of the global financial system; economic institutions and financial crises; state strategies in the era of global competition; and mechanisms of governance.
+The course provides a contemporary take on the analysis of the global economic system, its changes and challenges.
+Themes studied include the national and regional varieties of capitalism, the workings of the global financial system; economic institutions and financial crises; state strategies in the era of global competition; the mechanisms of regulation and governance.